Blog

 In this environment, the portfolio’s underlying fundamentals remain supportive.
 Market consensus forecasts a 26% forward EPS CAGR (three to five years) for the average portfolio company, supported by strong balance sheets and profitability, including a three-year average ROE of 25%, net debt/EBITDA of -0.7 and profit margins of 15%.
 In several cases, companies have delivered results ahead of expectations and seen earnings estimates revised upwards, yet share price performance has remained subdued due to the macro headwinds described above.

-MEMF Portfolio Offers High Growth and Profitability
+MEMF Portfolio Offers Growth and Profitability

 Source: Bloomberg.
 All figures Portfolio/Index averages in USD as of 31 December 2025.
 Portfolio data is based on available data for portfolio companies.

 Periods such as these—following a challenging year but characterised by resilient fundamentals and improving growth prospects—are often when long-term opportunities in high-quality businesses begin to emerge.
-In that sense, the conditions outlined throughout this commentary bring us full circle to the observation by Ruchir Sharma: “the best time to buy quality stocks is now.”

 • Meet the manager: Carlos von Hardenberg